 What Is a Misdemeanor?

 Crimes are divided into two broad categories: misdemeanors and felonies.
 Whether a crime will be considered a misdemeanor or a felony will depend on its potential maximum sentence.
-A misdemeanor is crime less serious than a felony and punishable by a fine and up to one year in jail.
+A misdemeanor is a crime less serious than a felony and punishable by a fine and up to one year in jail.
 Prison time would be served in the county jail rather than a state prison when a person is convicted of a felony.
 Misdemeanors are more serious than infractions, which generally do not result in any jail time.

 In Virginia, misdemeanors are divided into four classes, with Class 1 misdemeanors being the most serious.
 Some crimes can be classified as either a felony or misdemeanor, depending on the facts of the crime, the value of the property taken, the victim’s status, and the number of prior offenses the person has been charged with.
 In addition to these four classes of charges, there is also an unclassified—or Class U—misdemeanor, that is used in rare cases.
 Having your charges reduced to a less serious classification can have a huge impact on the severity of the possible penalties you face and how it affects your life.